Peyman-gholami/MultiWalk/README.md

-# Tales of Two Learning Algorithms: Asynchronous Gossip and Multi-Walk
+# A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip